python/devguide/development-tools/clinic.rst

         return return_value;
     }

-And then the implementation will work the same as the Python method which is decorated by :py:class:`property`.
+And then the implementation will work the same as a Python method which is decorated by :py:class:`property`.

 .. code-block:: pycon